amecreate/ao3-data-vis/docs/_posts/2021-03-31-create-github-pages-site.markdown

 Since we're creating a website for a project instead of a user site, we do not need to follow the naming convention specified in the documentation.

+Remember to initialize the project repository with README and .gitignore (python template) files.

 # Install Jekyll

 Install Jekyll by following the [official installation instructions](https://jekyllrb.com/docs/installation/).